harshasrikara/personal-website/content/projects/Leadership.md

 github: 'https://github.com/acmutd/Leadership'
 external: 'https://leadership.acmutd.co/'
 tech:
-  - Next.js
+  - NextJS
   - Vercel
   - Firebase
 showInProjects: true
 ---

 Leadership page for the UT Dallas chapter of the Association for Computing Machinery.
-Contains information about all current and past ACM officers and allow individual officers to dynamically customize their respective pages.
+Contains information about all current and past ACM officers, members and programs.
+Additionally, serves as an internal recognition tool for celebrating officer acheivements.